Arthur Barnes (monsignor)

 Arthur Stapylton Barnes (31 May 1861 – 13 November 1936) was an English Roman Catholic prelate, scholar and controversialist.
 Prior to converting to Rome in 1895, he was an Anglican priest.
 He was the first priest to be Catholic chaplain at both Cambridge and Oxford Universities.

 Early life

-Barnes was born, posthumously, in 1861, in Kussowlie, British India, to George Carnac Barnes (1818-1861), the Foreign Secretary to the Government of India, and Margaret Diana Chetwynd Barnes (nee Stapylton) (1829-1927).
+Barnes was born, posthumously, in 1861, in Kussowlie, British India, to George Carnac Barnes (1818-1861), the Foreign Secretary to the Government of India, and Margaret Diana Chetwynd Barnes (née Stapylton) (1829-1927).
 An older brother was Sir George Stapylton Barnes, who was Permanent Secretary of the Board of Trade, 1915-1916, (the father of Lucy, second wife of Charles FitzRoy, 10th Duke of Grafton), and an older sister was Margaret Louisa Stapylton Barnes, who married an Anglican clergyman, the Rev Neville Usher.

 He was educated at Eton.
 He then held a commission in the Royal Artillery from 1879 to 1880, and was the youngest officer in the British Army at the time.
 After resigning his commission, he went to University College, Oxford (BA 1883, MA 1887).